My Introduction To 12-Step Recovery

 I can remember clearly the first time I said that and how odd and uncomfortable it felt.
 Not because I wasn’t an alcoholic – at that time, I hardly understood what that actually meant – but because I had never introduced myself that way before.

-Before I continue, I should clarify – I haven’t been sober for 29 years.
-I celebrated 14 years clean & sober this past August.
+Before I continue, I should clarify – I haven’t been sober for 35 years.
+I'll celebrate 20 years clean & sober this coming August.
 I first got sober in 1989 but relapsed just shy of 5 years.
 It took me 10 years of fits & starts – a few months here, a year there, but never straying far from the program – to finally regain a solid recovery foundation.

 I first came to ‘the program’ by way of a family intervention.
 I was strung out, my life was in the toilet, and I was out of options.
 My plan, it seemed, was simply to ‘go on to the bitter ends’ and hope for some miracle to somehow alter my trajectory.